ZephyrCarter/troop223.github.io/index.md

 <h5>

-  here in troop 223, we aim to help our scouts achieve all they can, all the way up to first class.
+  Here in troop 223, we aim to help our scouts achieve all they can, all the way up to First Class.
 <br>
-this is a troop whos aim is to help our scouts, according to the scout oath and law, to achieve milestones in thier lives which will prepair them for life as a responsible adult, to help them understand how to be conservation minded, and to to give them the skills to have an effective and proactive adult life.
+This is a troop whose aim is to help our Scouts, according to the scout oath and law, to achieve milestones in thier lives which will prepair them for life as a responsible adult, to help them understand how to be conservation minded, and to to give them the skills to have an effective and proactive adult life.

 <p>